Le feu et l'amour | Fire and Love

 The poetess who invoked Ô Europe, ô Asie, tristes sœurs jumelles’ (‘Oh, Europe, Oh, Asia, sorrowful twin sisters’) launched ethereal bridges between East and West, although she noted about her work: Je transposais dans la langue de ma mère le rythme des gongs, les répétitions, les images cruelles, voluptueuses et théologales qui ressuscitaient mes ancêtres d’Angkor et qui m’en délivraient” (“I transposed into my mother’s native language the rhythm of gongs, the repeating echoes, the fierce, voluptuous and mystical images which resuscitated my Angkorean ancestors and yet set me free from them.”)

-Portrait by Ram Richman posted on the website devoted to the author, Makhali-Phal: Khmer Oracle of East and West.
+1) Makhali-Phal, a portrait by Ram Richman posted on the website devoted to the author, Makhali-Phal: Khmer Oracle of East and West.
+2) Author Makhali-Phal in 1933.

-The cover of Makhali-Phal’s book published in New York in 1942.
-The Young Concubine is the title of La favorite de dix ans English translation.
+1) The cover of Makhali-Phal’s book published in New York in 1942.
+The Young Concubine was the title of La favorite de dix ans in English translation.
+2) A book cover page autographed by the author [ADB Collection].